 5. Change Your Pillowcases Frequently

 If you sleep on a dirty pillowcase, you could be reintroducing oil and blemish-causing bacteria to your skin while you sleep.
 This is why it’s important to sleep on a fresh, clean pillowcase every night, especially for people with breakout-prone skin.
 You can always flip over the pillowcase and get an extra night’s use.
-Check out how I sleep on my pillow to avoid premature wrinkles.
+(On that note, check out how I sleep on my pillow to avoid premature wrinkles.)

 6. Sleep With Your Head Elevated

-7. Use Baby Washcloths for a More Gentle Cleansing Experience
+7. Use Baby Washcloths for a Gentle Cleansing Experience

 8. Don’t Apply Eye Cream Too Close to Your Eyes

 Avoid applying eye cream too close to your lash line.
 Every time you blink, your eyelashes can lift microscopic amounts of product off the skin.
 This product is later deposited into the eyes.
 Anything that enters the eyes can be an obvious irritant and cause unnecessary puffiness.